 Q: What is the divisibility rule for 3?

 A: The divisibility rule for 3 states that if the sum of the digits of a number is divisible by 3, then the number itself is also divisible by 3.
-For example, the digits of 123 add up to 6, which is divisible by 3, so 123 is a multiple of 3.
+To give you an idea, the digits of 123 add up to 6, which is divisible by 3, so 123 is a multiple of 3.

 Q: Are negative numbers multiples of 3?